-We have audited the financial statements of Oceana Philippines International (the "Branch"), which comprise the statements of financial position as at December 31, 2019 and 2018, and the statements of comprehensive income, statements of changes in head office account and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Oceana Philippines International (the "Branch"), which comprise the statements of financial position as of December 31, 2020 and 2019, and the statements of comprehensive income, statements of changes in head office account and statement of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branch as at December 31, 2019 and 2018, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standard for Small and Medium-sized Entities (PFRS for SMEs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branch as of December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standard for Small and Medium-sized Entities (PFRS for SMEs).